 Where Do You Rank as a Taxpayer?

-Ever wonder how your income stacks up against your fellow workers?
-Do you make enough to put you in that at-once extolled and excoriated 1 percent of richest Americans?
+As Congress grapples with these issues and partisans on every side present "facts" to justify their proposals, we think it's important for you to know where you fit in.
+Does your income put you in that at-once extolled and excoriated 1 percent of richest Americans?
 In the bottom 50 percent?
 Somewhere in between?

-And, no matter how "rich" or "poor" or "middle class" you are, are you bearing your "fair share" of the nation's tax burden?
-Do you have the faintest idea what portion you pay now ... beyond a gnawing feeling that it's too darn much?
+And, no matter where you fall, are you bearing your "fair share" of the nation's tax burden?
+Do you have a clue what portion you pay now ... beyond a gnawing feeling that it's too darn much?

 Are you ready to see where you fit in?
 With our simple calculator, enter a single number from your latest tax return and you'll instantly know the answer.